Former Niger leader slams international community for neglecting Sahel insurgency | Africanews

 Issoufou further said that the war in the Sahel has been neglected by the world and instead more attention given to Ukraine terming it a double standard.

 "It shocks Africans to see billions of dollars raining down on Ukraine while eyes are diverted from the situation in the Sahel.
 When we set up - to illustrate what I just said - the G5 Sahel and its joint force; to make the G5 Sahel joint force operational, we needed 400 million dollars, but we never got it.

-The massive support that is given to Ukraine, one has the feeling of having double standards;" said Mahamadou Issoufou, the ex-president of Niger.
+"The massive support that is given to Ukraine, one has the feeling of having double standards;" said Mahamadou Issoufou, the ex-president of Niger.

 The former leader was speaking during the just concluded Dakar 8th edition of the Dakar International Forum.